lerignoux/BIB-Killer/README.md

 # BIB-Killer
-A little game to support the BIB@Telecom Paristech
+A little game to support the BIB campaign in Telecom-Paristech.

+## To play:
+Just clone the repository and open the Killer.html with your favorite web-browser \o/